cxw620/rust-polyglot/src/macros.md

    of the current *crate* (not in the current module), from where it can be `use`d.
    (Rust 2015 has even odder scoping rules.)

+ * The provided input template keywords cannot match generics, function signatures, and many other important elements of Rust.
+   Macro authors must accept only handling a restricted subset of the language, or using anomalous syntax (eg `[ ]` for generics instead of `< >`).

 There are many details which are too fiddly to go into here.